hse-project/hse-project.github.io/v2/docs/gs/cli.md

 ## Add a KVDB Media Class

-Add a staging media class to an existing KVDB.
+Add a media class to an existing KVDB.

 ```shell
 mkdir /var/fast/staging1